Adas Israel Congregation (Washington, D.C.): Founding

 Most of Adas Israel's founders came from various German and Central European states.
 A minority—around a fourth—came from Poland or other parts of the Russian Empire.
 Most listed their occupations as merchants and lived above or near their shops.
 Many families had more than four children.
 Most members of the congregation had lived in the nation's capital for more than ten years by the time the synagogue was dedicated.

-Roughly 35 families began the congregation.
-Some of their descendants attend Adas Israel today.

 Affiliation

 For the Jewish community, Adas Israel was a center of traditional worship.
 Its constitution affirmed the Orthodox religious practices to which members were committed and forbade religious reforms from ever being made.
 Prayers were read in Hebrew, with the exception of the prayer for the government, which could be recited in English after being read in Hebrew.
 A minyan took place daily.

 As time went on services began to change from the original forms.
 English was introduced into the services, at first to translate prayers.
 In the late 1920s, Adas Israel affiliated with the Conservative movement, and has remained a Conservative congregation since.
 Initially, Adas Israel followed Orthodox tradition with separate seating for men and women, but discontinued the practice in 1951.

 Today, Adas Israel “aspires to perpetuate Judaism, to enrich the lives of our members to celebrate Conservative Judaism at its creative best, and to bring Jews closer to God.”
 Adas Israel is a congregation focused on social consciousness and Jewish activism, sponsoring many community service projects.
 The congregation also provides many different means of being involved with Judaism.
 On Shabbat, as many as seven different services are held.
 These include traditional services, Havurah, an egalitarian minyan, potlucks for young professionals, and the Ruach Minyan.